GeorgeBelanger/PairBNB/README.txt

     --- Just had to add property flex-wrap: wrap;
   - Looking at getting a Google flight api interface on my landing page for the listings but it's been deprecated and skyscanner is said to be better (https://rapidapi.com/skyscanner/api/skyscanner-flight-search)
   - Was going to hold off on pushing my updates until I have a way to get my transitons to work flawlessly but I like the slider.

+- Wednesday 12/5/18
+  - Actuallying filling out the listing data today!
+Putting some font awesome icons in as well.
+    - Changed my baths from int to float
+    - Edited my listings query to include baths
+  - I want to figure out how to get the line after the price and the title to be the same height on both listings even if one of the listings has a longer title.
+    - First thought is to set the line height of everything below the title and give the title it's own line height that allows for 2 rows and after those 2 rows the overflow gets cut.
+But first lets fill the listings in.
+    - Flexbox pattern?
+  - I notice something weird going on with the first two listings, that the opacity of the color shade is very low.
+Also think that having the better listing always in the big box is better.
+To do that I would have to edit the zipper, and the easiest way I can think to do that is to have the linked listings in the DB.